ArPiRobot/ArPiRobot-CADModels/README.md

 `QuadratureEncoder`: Assembly of the encoder shown on a TT motor with photo interrupters.
 Not intended for printing.
 Intended as an assembly reference.

-#### Other Parts
+## Custom Parts

+The `CustomParts` folder contains various custom designed parts.
+These parts are designed to be 3d-printable.
+Often, these custom parts are used as part of a larger design listed above.

-`PiStandoffHat`: Printable standoff to support a hat on top of a raspberry pi (model A or B).
+- `PiStandoffHat`: Printable standoff to support a hat on top of a raspberry pi (model A or B).

-`PiStandoffBonnet`: Printable standoff to support a bonnet on top of a raspberry pi zero.
+- `PiStandoffBonnet`: Printable standoff to support a bonnet on top of a raspberry pi zero.

-`IRSensorMountingBracket`: Bracket to lower TCRT5000 IR sensors to allow use in a black line follower robot where the base is too high (due to common TT motor wheel size) to directly mount the sensor.
+- `IRSensorMountingBracket`: Bracket to lower TCRT5000 IR sensors to allow use in a black line follower robot where the base is too high (due to common TT motor wheel size) to directly mount the sensor.